With no pun intended, the humble loaf really is the bread and butter of our modern diet habits.

 And as any dog owner can tell you, where there are tasty treats afoot, your dog’s sniffing nose and well-licked chops are certain to follow.

 With all that in mind, can dogs eat bread?
-An even so, should dogs eat bread?
+An, even so, should dogs eat bread?
 Let’s find out.

 Is bread good for dogs?

-Bread doesn’t provide the same kind of nutrition to dogs as it might to human beings – and even then, bread is often a component in a given meal meant to bring out the real flavours and nutritional value in something else when we use it.
+Bread doesn’t provide the same kind of nutrition to dogs as it might to human beings – and even then, bread is often a component in a given meal meant to bring out the real flavors and nutritional value in something else when we use it.

 Bread certainly isn’t bad for dogs in any meaningful way, besides perhaps certain ingredients in it or things it might be paired with that could prove harmful – more on those later.